project-sunbird/project-sunbird.github.io/pages/features-documentation/contenteditor.md

 published: true
 allowSearch: true
 ---
-Sunbird has an inbuilt content editor with various features that is used to create engaging and interesting study material.
+Sunbird houses a wide variety of content.
+Users can can create content on Sunbird or upload content created offline.
+For more details on uploading conntent, created offine, refer <a href="features-documentation/upload" target="_blank">Uploading Content</a>

-Study material can be of different types like:
+Resources  are the simplest/smallest unit of content that can be created by any user on Sunbird using the inbuilt content editor.

-- Games
+The various types of resources that can be created on Sunbird include:
-- Story
+- Activity
 - Worksheet
-- Quiz
+- Study Material
-- Assessment
+- Tests

-This page expalins the features of and how to use the content editor to create any type of Study Material.
+This page expalins the features of and how to use the content editor to create resources.

 ## Prerequisites